802-886-1917

 Yes!
 Hoses and water is plentiful in horse barns.
 Water is used for washing the horses, washing the floors and stalls and also for watering the horses.
 One of the unfortunate characteristics of wood is that it rots.
 Even treated wood rots eventually.
 Keeping wood dry makes it last, so we recommend having the posts raised up by about six inches or more.
 Read about rot in timber posts here.

-Can I Store Hay Upstairs in a Hay Loft?
+Can I Store Hay Upstairs in a Hay Loft in a Timber Frame Barn?

 Yes you can.
 But remember, hay is heavy.
 When the upstairs of a post and barn is to be used for hay, we design the hayloft floor to support 100 pounds per square foot.
 Using regular joists in not good enough, they need to be bigger and closer together.
 6×10’s 32″ on center is pretty common. the decking needs to be able to support the weight too.
 We will design and engineer all the beams and decking accordingly.
 Osprey Horse Barn of a good example of a working post and beam horse barn with a hay loft.